 By this time you have probably had many medical tests and been involved with several medical services.
 We dedicate a member of our clinic team to you so they can talk to you directly about the tests you have already had and to avoid the repetition of procedures or tests.
 They will contact you directly to book an appointment and aim to treat you as soon as possible.
 Where possible with your permission, we can talk to your doctors and obtain your health records.

 It is likely that the first time you attend our clinic will be on the day of treatment so we advise you to read the following information.
-This information explains what you can expect during your time with us and describes the procedures available to you and gives instructions about how to prepare for treatment.
+It explains the procedures you may have, how to prepare for treatment, and how to take care of yourself afterwards.

 On the day of treatment

-Whilst you are with us, we will be sensitive to you and your partner’s needs and commit to you that we will provide the highest quality medical care and sensitive emotional support.
+We will be sensitive to you and your partner’s needs and will provide the highest quality medical care and sensitive emotional support.
+If you were referred to us, we will request details of your previous medical examinations, ultrasound scans and blood tests.

-If you have referred yourself or we cannot access your medical records you will:
+If you referred yourself or we cannot access your medical records, you will:

 - have a brief discussion about the circumstances of the pregnancy and your decision